VanHulleOne/SciSlice/README.md

 Same general shape as the ASTM D638 but allows you to specify a gage width, either wider or more narrow.

 ### Multi Region
-Both multiRegion allows the user to use multiple STL files in a single print and provide different parameters for each region.
+Both multiRegion options allow the user to use multiple STL files in a single print and provide different parameters for each region.
 This is especially useful when a user wants to control the layer orientation in specific regions to ensure beads align with tensile forces.
 To use multiRegion you must create an additional JSON file and place it in the same directory